Master of Arts in International Education (Online with Short Residencies in Vermont)

 Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: applicants are encouraged to attend an open house, talk with SIT faculty and staff, and hear from current students and alumni.
 As applicants become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — they determine for themselves in what ways SIT can help them meet their educational and career objectives.

 SIT welcomes students from all economic backgrounds.
 Students commonly fund their SIT degree through a variety of sources, including federal and private loans, SIT grants and scholarships, scholarships from other sources, and personal and family funds.
 SIT Graduate Institute’s Financial Aid Office provides information on all aspects of funding an SIT degree.

 SIT is able to process federal loans and graduate PLUS loans for students in the low-residency MA in International Education program.
 We recommend that you begin the process of applying for financial aid as soon as possible, even before you are accepted for admission.
 Click here for more information on financial aid.

-* Note: SIT estimates the costs to students for books and personal expenses related to being enrolled as a student in the International Education online program.
+SIT estimates the costs to students for books, personal expenses, transportation.
 Individual expenses may vary.

-Field Study Courses: Costs range from $1,975 to $4,545.
+Field Study Courses in year 1: Costs range from $2,200 to $5,450.
 See details on the locations, schedule, and costs of individual field courses.

 Estimated fees are based on the average amount borrowed by SIT Graduate Institute students.
 See details on student loan options.

-Direct costs are billed by SIT Graduate Institute.
-Indirect costs are not billed by SIT, but represent educational expenses associated with being an enrolled student.
+Direct costs and on-campus room and board are billed by SIT Graduate Institute.
+Indirect, off-campus housing costs, transportation expenses, and additional costs are not billed by SIT, but represent educational expenses associated with being an enrolled student.